Sewing & Wigs

 Common Attachment Methods:

-1. Sewing Through Pre-Designed Holes: This is often the most secure and durable method for moderate to heavy prints.
-Design small holes (e.g., 2mm diameter) into your 3D model, strategically placed.
-Use strong thread (upholstery thread, fishing line, or even thin floral wire for heavy pieces) and stitch the print directly onto the fabric.
-Reinforce the fabric underneath with a small piece of fusible interfacing or a scrap of robust material to prevent tearing.
+1. Sewing Through Pre-Designed Holes: The most secure option for moderate to heavy prints.
+Design small holes (2mm diameter works well) into your model at strategic points.
+Stitch through with upholstery thread, fishing line, or thin floral wire for heavier pieces.
+Back the fabric with fusible interfacing or a scrap of robust material to stop it tearing over time.

-2. Fabric Adhesives: For lighter, decorative pieces, a good quality fabric glue or E6000 adhesive can work.
-Apply glue to the flat back of the print, press firmly onto the fabric, and allow ample drying time.
-Test on a scrap piece first, as some glues can bleed or stain certain fabrics.
+2. Fabric Adhesives: Works for lighter, decorative pieces.
+Apply E6000 or a quality fabric glue to the flat back of the print, press it firm, and let it cure fully.
+Always test on a scrap first; some adhesives bleed or stain depending on fabric type.

-4. Velcro/Hook and Loop: Similar to snaps, this offers a strong, removable attachment.
-Glue or sew one side of the Velcro to your print and the other to the fabric.
+4. Velcro/Hook and Loop: Strong and removable.
+Glue or sew one side to the print, sew the other to the fabric.